battlecatsultimate/BCU-java-PC/README.md

 Refer to the links below with the label "BCU Tutorial" under the **Links & Resources** section.

 ### Common Issues/Errors
 If none of these apply to your situation, you can report it through GitHub Issues or the BCU Discord server, linked below.
-Make sure to include the most recent error log.
+Make sure to include the most recent error log, which should be the newest .log file in the `log` folder.

 #### All Platforms
 - *Another BCU is running or last BCU didn't close properly*